How to wire up Fathom Analytics in a SvelteKit app

 Tracking goals

-Let’s assume that your goal is to make visitors click through to your Twitter profile.
+Let's assume your goal is to make visitors click through to your Twitter profile.
 The following component can render social icons from an array of objects, which it receives as a prop:

 <script>